statamic/docs/content/collections/extending-docs/bard.md

 The Bard `Augmentor` class is responsible for converting the ProseMirror structure to HTML.

 You can use the `addExtension` or `replaceExtension` methods to bind an extension class into the renderer.
-Your service provider's `boot` method is a good place to do this.
+Your AppServiceProvider's `boot` method is a good place to do this.

 ``` php
 use Statamic\Fieldtypes\Bard\Augmentor;